“I don’t want to do this anymore..” complained my kids every time I asked them to do the alphabet tracing worksheets.

 Why Did I Start Tracing With Uppercase Letters

-I started with uppercase letters tracing because most of the uppercase letters are easier to draw.
+I started with uppercase letter tracing because most of the uppercase letters are easier to draw.

 As you can see below, uppercase letters are formed with easy straight lines.
 Those lines that our kids start to scribble while they are toddlers.